rileysklar/rileysklar/README.md

 ## About me

-I’m an innovative Software Developer from Austin, TX with a proficiency in UI/UX Design.
+I lead a small team of designers, developers, and contractors to deliver integrated web applications for a variety of clients including Fortune 500 companies, multi-million dollar lighting manufacturers, and state government agencies.

-I manage a team of designers and developers to prototype, design, and develop integrated web applications for a variety of clients including Fortune 500 companies, multi-million dollar lighting manufacturers, and state government agencies.
-Using tools such as JavasScript, Tailwind CSS, React, React Native, Astro, Vue.js, jQuery, Supabase, WP Engine, AWS, GitHub, WordPress and Figma, my team and I have a knack for creating exceptional online and mobile app experiences.
+As a developer working at a dynamic agency, I find myself at the crossroads of innovation and diversity, managing a wide range of client projects that span various industries.
+My attention to detail is not just a skill—it's a part of who I am, allowing me to tailor solutions that not only meet but exceed our clients' expectations.
+I'm constantly on a journey of self-improvement, learning new technologies to stay ahead in this ever-evolving field.
+This thirst for knowledge isn't confined to my professional life; it spills over into my personal time, where I passionately build projects that not only challenge me but also allow me to explore new horizons.

 I’m on a mission to optimize the design to development workflow.
 Let’s collaborate and craft digital wonders that leave a lasting impression! 🚀💻